 2nd Kings Chapter 6-

-SQUIRREL: first I analyze the numeric because I’m a nerd like that.
+First things first: I analyze the numeric because I’m a nerd like that.

 six- the day man was created; signifies imperfection

 Syria was warring with Israel and every time Syria was getting ready to make a move, Israel was tipped off.
 The King of Syria thought there was a mole, but was assured by his people that this was not true.
 There was a man of God, a prophet (a proclaimer of the will of God), named Elisha that had the King of Israel’s ear.
 Elisha’s discernment had protected the king “more than once or twice”.
 This shifted the target.
 The Syrian King no longer sought Israel, but its protector.

 He sent horses, chariots, and a great army to surround Elisha.